Camila Giorgi: 2011: Majors and top 150 debut

-2012: Wimbledon fourth round and top 100 debut
+2012: Wimbledon 4th round and top 100

 Giorgi began season by playing at the $25k tournament in Innisbrook, Florida.
 As the top seed, she lost in the second round to Jessica Pegula.
 Then, she competed at the $25k tournament in Plantation, Florida.
 Seeded second, she was defeated in the first round by Johanna Konta.
 In February, Giorgi played in her WTA tournament of the year at the Memphis International.
 Seeded fourth for qualifying, she made it to the main draw beating Naomi Broady and sixth seed Chichi Scholl.
 In the first round, she stunned top-seed Nadia Petrova, 6–4, 6–2.
 In the second round, she lost to Stéphanie Foretz Gacon, 5–7, 4–6.
 During the week of 5 March, Giorgi competed at the $25k tournament in Fort Walton Beach, Florida.
 As the second seed, she reached the semifinals where she was defeated by Madison Brengle.
 Next, Giorgi was the top seed at the $25k tournament in Clearwater, Florida.
 She made it from qualifying all the way to the quarterfinals where she was stopped by Stefanie Vögele.
 Giorgi played in her first WTA Tour clay-court tournament of the year at Charleston.
 Seeded 19th for qualifying, she made it to the main draw defeating Grace Min and 12th seed Chan Yung-jan.
 In the first round, she lost to Barbora Záhlavová-Strýcová.
 Giorgi fell in the final round of qualifying at the French Open to Heidi El Tabakh, in three sets.

 Giorgi qualified for the Wimbledon Championships for the second year in a row defeating Emily Webley-Smith, Olivia Rogowska, and Alexa Glatch.
 In the first round, she beat 16th seed and compatriot Flavia Pennetta.
 Then she defeated Anna Tatishvili 6–3, 6–1, and in the third round 20th seed Nadia Petrova, 6–3, 7–6, to reach the fourth round of a Grand Slam for the first time in her career.
 However, Giorgi's Wimbledon run came to an end when she lost in the fourth round to third seed and eventual finalist, Agnieszka Radwańska, 2–6, 3–6.
 In June, it was reported that Giorgi was considering immigrating to Israel to play on the Israel Federation Cup team.
 Raphael Gellar of Israel Sports Radio said that "based on her ranking ... [she] would automatically ... [be] second on the team following Shahar Pe'er."
 Giorgi began US Open Series by playing at the Carlsbad Open.
 As the top seed in qualifying, she lost in the first round to Noppawan Lertcheewakarn.
 Giorgi then received a wildcard to compete at the Washington Open.
 She was defeated in the first round by Irina Falconi, in three sets.
 Playing as a wildcard at the Cincinnati Open, Giorgi beat 14th seed and compatriot Francesca Schiavone in the first round, 6–1, 6–3.
 In the second round, she lost to wildcard Sloane Stephens, in straight sets.